JoaoDDuarte/-Optimal-Parameters-and-Complexity-for-Crossbred-Algorithm/README.md

 ## Description
 For an overview of the Crossbred algorithm, refer to [the original paper describing it](https://hal.archives-ouvertes.fr/hal-01981516/file/2017-372.pdf).

-For an overview of the Hybrid F5 algorithm, refer to the [the original paper describing it](https://www.degruyter.com/document/doi/10.1515/JMC.2009.009/html).
+For an overview of the Hybrid F5 algorithm, refer to [the original paper describing it](https://www.degruyter.com/document/doi/10.1515/JMC.2009.009/html).

+For an overview of the FXL Algorithm, refer to the [the original paper describing it](https://arxiv.org/pdf/1112.6263v1.pdf).

+For an overview of FES, refer to the [original paper descriving it](https://eprint.iacr.org/2010/313.pdf).

-For the paper discussing the complexity of the Crossbred algorithm, refer to [the IACR ePrint submission]().
+For the paper discussing the complexity of the Crossbred algorithm, refer to [the IACR ePrint submission](https://eprint.iacr.org/2023/1664.pdf).

 This SageMath script does the following:

-1. Output optimal parameters and complexity for using the Crossbred or Hybrid F5 algorithm to solve a multivariate polynomial system with `n` variables, `m` equations over finite field `q >= 2`.
+1. Output optimal parameters and complexity for using the Crossbred, FES, FXL or Hybrid F5 algorithm to solve a multivariate polynomial system with `n` variables, `m` equations over finite field `q >= 2`.
 2. Runs an experiment which, given a relation between `m` and `n` (e.g., `m = 2n` or `m=nlog n`), for every `n` from 1 till `max_n`, calculates the optimal parameters for either the Crossbred or Hybrid-F5 algorithm.
 Results are displayed on screen and written to a file.

 Note, if `q=2`, it is assumed that we are working in a quotient field (no squares).